buhrmi/buhrmi/README.md

 ### OK, so how do you make money?

-Glad you asked!
 It all comes down to the business model.
 The business model of the Shitcoin Society is to provide free app development support in exchange for company tokens.
 These tokens represent ownership of company shares that can be sold and traded, and entitle the holder to dividends and other project-specific benefits - not unlike conventional stock that is traded on stock exchanges.
 This structure incentivizes all involved parties to build useful and functional apps that people love to use.
 Even the Shitcoin Society itself is about to be tokenized.
 Stay tuned - you won't want to miss that announcement.

+### How do I create these company tokens?

+At this time this is still a manual process done by us.
+[Send an email](mailto:buhrmi@shitcoinsociety.com), or use this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdC9xZcfO4XTVPy7dY9nlHoYc6o1AtdZ6qYYeggH1xvaGr1Cw/viewform?usp=sf_link) to get started.
+In the near future, you'll be able to create them yourself using our [tokenization platform](https://www.shitcoinsociety.com).

 ## Open Source